Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Write a script that lists all the tables of a database Write a script a table in you curent database
-Write a script that prints the full description of a table
+Write a script that prints the full description of a table Write a script that lists all rows of the table